Micro-Macro Decomposition of Particle Swarm Optimization Methods: Micro-macro decomposition

 where $(x,v)\in (\mathbb{R}^d\times\mathbb{R}^d)$.
 To compute the evolution of the distribution, we do not solve the mean-field equation but instead use particle dynamics and the macroscopic system.
 At the microscopic level the evolving quantities are the positions and velocities of the particles, so the microscopic contribution is given by the empirical distribution associated with the system \eqref{sist_particles}

 Instead, the macroscopic contribution is made by exploiting the closure relation

 which requires to propagate $(\rho, \rho u)^T$ accordingly to \eqref{eqn: macroscopic_system_2d}.
 The weight of the total distribution $f$ allocated to the microscopic and macroscopic scales is given by the function $\zeta(t,x)$.
+Therefore, the role of $\zeta(t,x)$ is to establish a connection between the two dynamics.
+The coupling is determined by the movement of mass shift between the microscopic and macroscopic scales.
 There are several possible choices for this function.
-The choice we use in this paper includes dividing the spatial domain into cells.
+The approach employed in this study involves the partitioning of the spatial domain into cells.
 The $j$-th cell of the spatial grid is denoted by $I_j$.
 The value of the function $\zeta$ is given by

 where $K$ is the number of cells, $N$ is the number of particles, $u(t,x)$ is defined as

 and $V_t^i$ are the velocities of the particles.
 The weight $w(t,I_j)$ is defined as the relative density

 where